LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: set->remove(key)
 .. member:: set->removeAll()

-   The `remove` method removes the indicated key from the set.
+   The `~set->remove` method removes the indicated key from the set.
 If the key is not contained within the set then no action is taken.
-The `removeAll` method removes all keys from the set.
+The `~set->removeAll` method removes all keys from the set.